aerogear/aerogear-unifiedpush-server/website/docs/configuring_clients.md

 app.initialize();
 ```
 ### Running the application
-The application can run into the emulator for Android, while it needs to run on a real device for iOS (iOS simulator
+The application can run in the emulator for Android, while it needs to run on a real device for iOS (the iOS simulator
-does not supports _push notifications_).
+does not support _push notifications_).

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Android-->